-Your child will amaze you with how quickly they learn new skills.
-That’s why it’s always important to be two steps ahead when thinking about safety.
+Children learn new skills quickly.
+That’s why it’s important to be two steps ahead when thinking about safety.
 As your child is learning to crawl, you should be preparing your home to be safe for them as though they can already walk.

 • Poisoning.
-Example: are all household cleaners stored well out of reach?
+Example: Are all household cleaners stored and well out of reach?

 If an accident does happen, it’s good to be prepared ahead of time.
 Learn basic first aid for common injuries on the HealthLink BC website.